 preparation

-1. In a saucepan, wash the barley, until the water runs clear, then pour in 8 cups water, bring to boil, then lower the heat to maintain a rapid simmer for 10 minutes.
-Add the dal and simmer, uncovered for 10 minutes.
+- Wash the barley in a saucepan until the water runs clear.
+Then pour in 8 cups of water, bring to a boil, and lower the heat to maintain a rapid simmer for 10 minutes.
+Add the dal and simmer, uncovered, for 15 minutes.

-2. Add the celery and cabbage – simmer until barley has softened and the dal is cooked but still holding their shape – approximately 20 – 30 minutes.
-Do not cover the pot, this allows certain impurities or energetic imbalances to be eliminated.
+- Add the celery and beans.
+Simmer until the barley has softened and the dals are cooked but still holding their shape—approximately 20 – 30 minutes.
+Do not cover the pot; this allows certain impurities or energetic imbalances to be eliminated.

-3. Add the peas, salt, jaggery, dried coconut and chopped ginger – simmer for a few minutes, then turn off the heat, cover and set aside.
+- Add the peas, salt, jaggery, dried coconut, and chopped ginger.
+Simmer for a few minutes, then turn off the heat, cover, and set aside.

 prepare the voggarane

-4. In a small pan over medium heat, add ghee and mustard seeds; when the seeds turn grey and pop, turn down the heat and add the cumin seeds, asafoetida powder, and chilli – fry until sizzling and fragrant.
+- In a small pan over medium heat, add ghee and mustard seeds.
+When the seeds turn grey and pop, add the chilli, turn down the heat and add the cumin seeds, asafoetida powder, and chilli—fry until sizzling and fragrant.

-5. Add the curry leaves and turmeric powder – fry for 30 seconds, swishing the pan around to allow for the spices to fry evenly, then pour the voggarane into the kichadi.
+- Add the curry leaves and turmeric powder and fry for 30 seconds, swishing the pan around to ensure the spices are evenly fried.
+Then, pour the voggarane into the kichadi.

-6. Squeeze in the lemon juice, and stir in the coriander and kale.
-Cover allow to sit 5 minutes, then check for seasoning, adding more salt or lemon if needed.
+- Squeeze in the lemon juice and stir in the coriander and kale.
+Cover and allow to sit for 5 minutes, then check for seasoning, adding more salt or lemon if needed.

 When ready, drizzle with ghee, garnish with coriander and serve with a spoon of yoghurt.